For those of us in the business and marketing worlds, there is a lot of chatter about building successful brands.

 We believe that building brand awareness is about reaching as many people as possible.
 You can’t buy a brand that you don’t know about, right?

 For us, brand awareness is about focusing on increasing your brand’s likelihood of being thought of in a buying situation.
-And to build ‘think likelihood’, it takes discipline, commitment and time, and all marketing activities must be well-branded and… planned.
+And to improve the ‘likelihood of your brand being thought of,’ it takes discipline, commitment and time, and all marketing activities must be well-branded and… planned.

 1. Use branding elements